 The ATmega328 microcontroller has a total of 28 pins, which can be divided into the following categories:

-7. Miscellaneous pins: The ATmega328 has several miscellaneous pins, including a number of pins for various peripherals such as timers, a watchdog timer, and an analog comparator.
+- Miscellaneous pins: The ATmega328 has several miscellaneous pins, including several pins for various peripherals such as timers, a watchdog timer, and an analog comparator.